ay3/itamae/README.md

 ## Description

-This is my itamae files for Ruby on Rails.
+This is my itamae recipe for Ruby on Rails.

 ## version
 v1.9.9

+## more information
+Please read Wiki.